aalu1418/FS2_Final_Project/README.md

   - [x] get username/userid
   - [x] create msg objects array
   - [x] link username/userid with an array of msg objects
-  - [ ] Validation for if no/wrong msg is entered
+  - [x] Validation for if no/wrong msg is entered
-  - [ ] Dsiplay users on left sidepanel after getting the users list from db
+  - [x] Display users on left sidepanel after getting the users list from db
-  - [ ] create navbar, if time persists
+- [x] metamask integration
-  - [ ] On leftpanel, open chat for particular user on clicking particular user's conversation box
+  - [x] get and save users public key
-  - [ ] function for getting chat users for current logged in user
+  - [x] use metamask to send ether to a public address

 ---